 What is Pivotal Response Training (PRT)?

 Applied Behavior Analysis (ABA) offers an abundance of treatment options based on the principles of behavior including formal, structured teaching and more naturalistic approaches.
 Pivotal Response Training (PRT) is just one of these options.
-Through a variety of assessments, professionals must determine which treatment option meets the needs of their clients.
+Through a variety of assessments, professionals must determine which treatment option meets the needs of their learners.

 ABA teaching methods occur in a variety of treatment settings falling along a continuum between natural and highly analog environments.
 Pivotal Response Training is a teaching methodology from the more natural end of this continuum.
 It focuses on improving skills in 4 pivotal areas that, once learned, help the child acquire other skills more rapidly.